-Article 23(1)(h)

-Description of the AIF's liquidity risk management, including redemption rights in normal and exceptional circumstances and existing redemption arrangements with investors

-ADR seeks to manage its capital resources and liquidity sources to provide adequate funds for current and future financial obligations and other cash needs and acquisitions.
+Article 23(1) (h) Description of the AIF's liquidity risk management, including redemption rights in normal and exceptional circumstances and existing redemption arrangements with investors ADR seeks to manage its capital resources and liquidity sources to provide adequate funds for current and future financial obligations and other cash needs and acquisitions.
 ADR manages liquidity risk by preparing monthly cash management plans and by acquiring committed lines of credit from its major lenders.
 As ADR is a closed-end investment corporation, unitholders are not entitled to request the redemption of their investment.

-Article 23(1) (i)

-Description of all fees, charges and expenses and a maximum amount which is directly / indirectly borne by the investors Compensation: The articles of incorporation provide that ADR may pay its executive officer up to one million yen per month and each of its supervisory officers up to 500 thousand yen per month.
+Article 23(1) (i) Article 23(1) (i) Description of all fees, charges and expenses and a maximum amount which is directly / indirectly Compensation : The articles of incorporation provide that ADR may pay its executive officer up to one million yen per month and each of its supervisory officers up to 500 thousand yen per month.
 The board of officers is responsible for determining a reasonable compensation amount for the executive officer and each of the supervisory officers.

-Asset Manager:

-- Asset Management Fee: ADR will pay the Asset Manager an asset management fee as follows: - Asset Management Fee 1

-ADR will pay, within 2 months after the closing of accounting term, an amount not exceeding the amount calculated by multiplying the total of real estate rental business income (if invested assets include equity interests in silent partnerships or real estate-backed securities involving real estate, including the dividends relating to these invested assets or other forms of income) after subtracting the total of the real estate rental business expenses (excluding depreciation expenses and losses on the sale or retirement of non-current assets) for the relevant accounting term by 7.0%.
+Description of all fees, charges and expenses and a maximum amount which is officer up to one million yen per month and each of its supervisory officers up to 500 thousand yen per month.
+The board of officers is responsible for determining a reasonable real estate rental business expenses (excluding depreciation expenses and losses on the sale or retirement of non-current assets) for the relevant accounting term by 7.0%.